Mirajcsedev/MineBridge/README.md

     },
     body: 'say Hello from the Dashboard!'
 });
-📜 Commands/mb reload - Reloads the configuration and restarts the API server.Permission: minebridge.admin🔨 BuildingBuilt with Maven.Clone the repo.Run mvn clean package.Locate the JAR in the /target directory.📄 LicenseDistributed under the MIT License.
+📜 Commands/mb reload - Reloads the configuration and restarts the API server.Permission: minebridge.admin🔨 BuildingBuilt with Maven.Clone the repo.Run mvn clean package.Locate the JAR in the /target directory.
+---
+📄 LicenseDistributed under the MIT License.
 See LICENSE for more information.

----
+This plugin make with help of ai vibe coding!!